GenesisFR/HowToBecomeGoodAtShooters/README.md

 - same as the Black Tusk [variant](#sniper) except she only needs 2s to acquire a target before shooting

 #### Tank
-- same as the Black Tusk [variant](#tank) except the support station on his back is replaced with a variant of the Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
+- same as the Black Tusk [variant](#tank) except the support station on his back is replaced with a variant of the Stinger Hive which deals heavy damage to those with a clear line of sight within 20m and causes them to bleed
 - attempts to get close but reverts to staying at range after breaking his backpack
 - his Stinger Hive stops working while he's disrupted (TODO: check if it's the same when shocked)
-- his Stinger Hive has a 20m range
 - his chest/helmet armor plates will turn black once they have less than 50% HP left
 - his backpack can target up to 2 targets per player at the same time, therefore if both of a player's skills are deployed and in range of the hive, the player won't be targeted by it